 Note: The Myopia Clinic has ceased to operate as a stand alone clinic, and is now integrated into the main teaching clinic at The University of Auckland Eye Clinic.
 Existing patient records have been transferred, and myopia control products are now available from the clinic.

 The Myopia Control Clinic was a translational research clinic which ensured that the public could get access to the latest in anti-myopia knowledge and technologies.
 An early goal of the Myopia Control Clinic was to increase awareness of emerging research in the field of emmetropisation and refractive development to clinicians, while offering the latest anti-myopia technologies to the public.

 The Myopia Control Clinic was formally founded at the University of Auckland in 2010, after existing in various forms since 2008.
-Our methods and results have been presented at international conferences, and we have influenced other myopia clinics at overseas universities.
-Furthermore, many private optometry practices around the world.
+Our methods and results have been presented at international conferences and published in peer-reviewed journals.
+Myopia clinics are now appearing at universities and private optometry practices around the world.

-If you are interested in myopia control for yourself or your children, email firstname.lastname@example.org or call (09) 923 9909 and ask for a Myopia Control assessment.
+If you are interested in myopia control for yourself or your children, please email email@example.com or call (09) 923 9909 and ask for a Myopia Control assessment.